patternfly/patternfly-react/packages/patternfly-4/react-core/src/components/Alert/examples/Alert.md

             aria-relevant="additions text"
             aria-atomic="true"
             variant="info"
-            title={`You can alternatively omit the "isToast" prop to specify ARIA attributes and CSS manually on the containing element.`} action={<AlertActionCloseButton onClose={this.hideAlertTwo} />}
+            title={`You can alternatively omit the "isLiveRegion" prop to specify ARIA attributes and CSS manually on the containing element.`} action={<AlertActionCloseButton onClose={this.hideAlertTwo} />}
             />
         )}